Terri Conley: Career

 Directly after receiving her Ph.D., Conley began her career working as a Social Science Research Council postdoctoral fellow from 2000 to 2002.
 She then went on to become an assistant professor of psychology at California State University–Northridge in 2003 and 2004.
 From 2004 to 2008, Conley worked as an assistant professor of psychology and women's studies at the University of Missouri at both the St. Louis and Kansas City campuses.
 In 2008, Conley became an assistant professor of psychology and women's studies at the University of Michigan.
 In 2013, continuing at the University of Michigan, Conley became an associate professor of psychology and women's and gender studies.
 She works in a joint program in women's studies and psychology, with a concentration in personality and social contexts.
 Her three major lines of research include gender differences in sexuality, minority group members' perceptions of members in other groups, and the comparison between traditional monogamy and consensual non-monogamy.
-Conley is the head of the Stigmatized Sexualities research lab at the University of Michigan, which has published many journal articles surrounding the topics of gender and sexuality.
+Conley is the head of the Stigmatized Sexualities research lab at the University of Michigan.